ljbo82/c-cpp-gcc-builder/README.md

 # cpp-project-builder

-cpp-project-builder provides a build system based on makefiles containing standard recipes to build C/C++/Assembly multiplatform projects using a GCC-based compiler.
+cpp-project-builder provides a build system based on makefiles containing standard recipes to build C/C++/Assembly multiplatform projects using a GCC-based compilers.

 For details, check [official repository](https://github.com/ljbo82/cpp-project-builder).

 > **Aggregator repository**
 >
 > This repository aggregates all submodules comprising the project (documentation, examples, the build system itself, and extras).

 ## Summary

 * [License](#license)